bvtrinh/Tokimons/README.md

 ### Additional Features

+- An additional attribute of sprites are assigned when a Tokimon is added
 - Match a Tokimon's highest attribute with a color
 - Display a chart of a Tokimon's attributes
 - Responsive to mobile with Bootstrap